What to expect in Year 1

 - painting, drawing and more creative processes (art)

 They will also develop their social skills and empathy for each other during RE and circle times.
 Year 1 is an important year for your child’s increasing independence.
 The days are so varied and busy, the hours just fly by!

 How can I help my child in Year 1?

-School is exhausting for a child in Year 1.
+School can be exhausting for a child in Year 1.
 They are learning so many new things at school, and may well also be starting to join activities after school as well, such as swimming or gym.
-If you do want to do more than reading and spellings, ask your child to write an email to their auntie, count out the cutlery for dinner or help you measure up for a new blind.
-Disguise the learning!
-They won’t want to sit at a table and focus quietly after such a busy day.
+If you do want to do more at home, why not enhance their reading, writing and maths learning?
+Ask your child to write an email to their auntie, count out the cutlery for dinner, read you a story, help at home with cooking and counting.

 Useful resources on Oxford Owl